nctsiridis/plife/README.md

 A particle simulation written in C. Particle Life explores the concept of emergence, where complex structures arise from simple rules.
 Inspired by Tom Mohr's [video](https://www.youtube.com/watch?v=p4YirERTVF0&t=393s) on Particle Life simulations.

-## Modification/Conan

-If you wish to modify the particle simulation code (`src/main.c`), you must set up your Conan environment or link dependencies manually.
-Conan is a package manager for C/C++ and is used in this project to resolve the SDL2 and ZLIB dependencies.
-Please refer to the [Conan official documentation](https://docs.conan.io/2/index.html).

 ## Basic Usage (without runner)

 ```bash